odoo/documentation/content/developer/howtos/rdtraining/J_reports.rst

 :ref:`another advanced topic <howto/rdtraining/K_dashboard>`.
 For now you can think of them as customized views that use direct SQL queries (sometimes referred to as SQL Views).

-Don't forget to add whatever files your template and action view will be located in to your ``__manifest__.py``.
+Don't forget to add whatever files your template and action view will be into your ``__manifest__.py``.
-In this case you will want to add the files to the ``data`` list and remember that the files listed in a manifest are loaded sequentially!
+In this case, you will want to add the files to the ``data`` list and remember that the files listed in a manifest are loaded sequentially!

 Basic Report